Amonsiba/EE282/final_project.md

 **Figure 1**: All processed gff files located in GFF directory.

 ### Roary Section
 All necessary programs to obtain the final Roary figures were initally downloaded (Table 1 and Table 2).
 The gff files that were combined into the GFF directory were then used for the program Roary.
-After completion of Roary, the program produced an output directory called "steno" which contained 20 different files (Figure 2).Roary output data was further processed to produce 3 figures: Pangenome frequency, Pangenome matrix of present and absent genes, and Pangenome pie chart.
-This was accomplished with 3 steps.
+After completion of Roary, the program produced an output directory called "steno" which contained 20 different files (Figure 2).
+Roary output data (gene_presence_absence.csv) was further processed to produce three figures: Pangenome frequency, Pangenome matrix, and Pangenome pie chart.
+This was accomplished with three steps.
 The first step was to obtain 'roary_plots.pry' a script that produces the output figures.
-The second step was to use the alignment file produced by Roary in the program FastTree to generate a phylogentic tree.
-And lastly, this was all compiled into one code.
+The second step was to use the alignment file (core_gene_alignmnet.aln) produced by Roary in the program FastTree to generate a phylogentic tree.
+And lastly, this was all compiled into one code: 'python roary_plots.py core_gene_alignment.nwk gene_presence_absence.csv'.

 **Table 1**: Install Codes for Roary.
 | Installation of Roary Program |